ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 ### The Pure Food, Drugs, & Cosmetics Act (FDC, 1906)

 - Prohibited interstate commerce in adulterated or misbranded food and drugs
-  - **Adulteration**: Contanimation or failure to meet purity & quality standards
-  - **Misbranding**: Including false, inaccurate, improper, or confusing labeling or if the product is harmful when used according to label directions
 - Required government preapproval of drugs before marketing or sale
 - Enforced by the Bureau of Chemistry (precursor to the FDA) until the Food, Drug, & Insecticide Administration was formed in 1927 and rebranded as the FDA in 1930.